k-vyn/framer-ios-kit/README.md

 </pre>

 #### Listening to Tabs
 Tab switching is automatically given, so there shouldn't necessarily be anything you need to do.
-If you'd like to do something additional when a user clicks a tab.
-You can reference your tab object.
+If you'd like to do something additional when a user clicks a tab, you can reference your tab object.

 ## Text